Jobijollof/aws-bootcamp-cruddur-2023/journal/week1.md

 ```
 Paste code one after the other on the terminal.

-- I unlocked the port tab on my terminal (you would see a tiny padlock,click on it to open it)
+- Unlock the port tab on the terminal (you would see a tiny padlock,click on it to open it)

-- I opened the link associated with 4567 in my browser
+- Open the link associated with  port 4567

-- added the following to the url to `/api/activities/home`
+- Add the following to the url to `/api/activities/home`

-- I got a series of code
+- Output is a  of Json code

 ### Unset Environment variables